What's in this article?

 If content is published in the forest of the Internet, and no one knows it’s there, does it really have an impact on your marketing objectives?

 The answer: no, of course not.
 Or, at best, a minimal impact.
 Too many content marketing strategies rely on publishing content for content’s sake and assume that people will just magically find it.
 That might boost your organic search traffic a little, but it’s not going to get stellar results.
-To pay off big time, your content marketing plan needs to have a well-documented process for promoting your content.

 The Foundation: Researching Your Marketplace

 To get started, you need to figure out where your customers hang out.
 Do they prefer Facebook?
 Or Twitter?
 Or are they active on LinkedIn?
 All of this will depend on who your specific customer base is.
-To start, ask your current customers where they’re most active at and what social networks they really enjoy using.
+To start, ask your current customers where they’re most active and what social networks they really enjoy using.

 Another thing to think about is where your customers go to get answers.
 Do they search for a tutorial on YouTube?
-Post a question on Facebook (or in a Facebook group)?
+Post a question on Facebook (or in a Facebook group).
 Or ask on Quora or Reddit?
 You can, of course, ask your current customers about this, but you can also do some detective work of your own.
 Search for questions that your potential customers might have, on each of those channels, and see if there’s already a discussion going (or a video tutorial with a lot of views).
 Join Facebook groups where your customers would hang out, and watch the discussions.
 You get the idea.

 Building Your Outposts